albertattard/spring-boot-camp/docs/02-data/03-jpa.md

         }
       ```

       Empty the table first and adds two offices.
 This makes sure that the table will only have two offices for the duration of the tests.

-Note that these changes are rolled back at the end of the test.
+      {% include custom/note.html details="These changes are rolled back at the end of the test." %}

    1. Query the repository